Mary Ann Doane

 Research Expertise and Interest

-feminist theory, semiotics, cinema, media, cultural theory, archaeology of media technology, poststructuralism
+feminist theory, cultural theory, archaeology of media technology, film and modernity, film theory, psychoanalytic theory

 Research Description